 Investment Objectives explained: Capital Appreciation, Preservation, Current Income, Total Return

-Once you’ve determined your risk profile, it’s time to consider your Investment Objective.
+Once you’ve determined your risk profile, it’s time to go to Part 2 wherein we will consider your Investment Objective.

 There are four (4) investment objectives for a typical investor.
 We explain them below.

 The first type of investment objective is “capital preservation”.
 This is the most conservative strategy and is intended primarily to avoid risk of loss of money while beating the inflation rate.

 Retiring people and those in the spending and gifting phases are most interested in this objective of preservation of capital.
 For these investors, safety of investment is extremely important, even to the extent of giving up potential return.